vsantiago113/PyAO-Server/README.md

 ```

 - [X] IMPORTANT NOTE: create the docker containers in the following order
-1. Portainer
-2. Create all the other containers but leave the reverse proxy to the end...
-3. NGINX Reverse Proxy
+1. NGINX Reverse Proxy

-While creating the containers leave all the initial configs for after your reverse proxy is up and ready so you can loging on each of them over SSL and prevent from someone stealing your credentials.
+2. Portainer
+3. Create the rest of the containers...